karmada-io/karmada/README.md

   export KUBECONFIG="/root/.kube/karmada-host.config"
 ```

-It should be noticed that, you will get two `KUBECONFIG` file after the script run:
+The two `KUBECONFIG` files after the script run are:
 - karmada-apiserver.config
 - karmada-host.config

-The script `hack/local-up-karmada.sh` is expected to deploy an extra `kube-apiserver`, it's called `karmada apiserver`,  on the `host cluster`.
-So, the `karmada-apiserver.config` is the config for `karmada apiserver`, and `karmada-host.config` is the config for
-`host cluster`.

-Furthermore, the `host cluster` only used to deploy karmada control plane components.
+The `karmada-apiserver.config` is the **main kubeconfig** to be used when interacting with karamda control plane, while `karmada-host.config` is only used for debuging karmada installation with host cluster.

 #### 4. Verify the karmada components: